 Including trans and gender non-conforming individuals and their experiences in the movement.

 The hate of, or bias/prejudice against, transgender people.

 When our own personal, societal, and cultural experiences come together to influence our thoughts and form stereotypes without us being aware of it.
 Everyone has unconscious biases.
 A person is far more likely to have an unconscious bias than a conscious one.
 And that unconscious bias might be completely against our conscious beliefs.

 When a victim of a crime or of mistreatment is blamed for what happened to them.
-In the context of feminism, this term is often used to describe the way that women and femmes are treated when they report sexual assault.
+In the context of feminism, this term is often used to describe the way that women and feminine-presenting people are treated when they report sexual assault.

 Also known as the gender pay gap.
 This refers to the very real difference between what men and women earn in the workplace.

-A myopic type of feminism focusing on the ways in which white women have experienced oppression while failing to include the experiences of women and femmes of other races/marginalized groups.
+A narrow type of feminism focusing on the ways in which white women have experienced oppression while failing to include the experiences of women and feminine-presenting people of other races/marginalized groups.
 This is due to white privilege and is in opposition to intersectionality.

 The racist idea that white people are superior to other races and should therefore be in positions of power over those races.
 This belief has some roots in pseudo-science.

 A term from AAVE, or African American Vernacular English, meaning to have perceived social and political awareness, particularly in the areas of social and racial justice.